webclinic017/tradinghook/docs/structure.md

 exchangepassword
 exchangetoken
 ```
+ - Note "import.py" which can be used to import exchange credentials

 In this way a single user may operate with multiple ExchangeIDs.
 i.e. If you have more than one TD Ameritrade accounts